Also see Management of Reproduction: Cattle.

 The actual incidence of abortions in cows due to genetic factors is unknown.
 Some genetically caused abortions may not have phenotypically recognizable lesions.
 Most lethal genes cause early abortion or early embryonic death.

 Vitamins A and E, selenium, and iron have been implicated in bovine abortions, but documentation based on experiments is available only for vitamin A.

 Heat stress causes fetal hypotension, hypoxia, and acidosis.
 High maternal temperature due to pyrexia may be more important than environmentally induced heat stress.

-While severe trauma may rarely result in abortion (the bovine fetus is well protected by the amniotic fluid), farmers undoubtedly blame too many abortions on the cow “getting bumped.”
+Although severe trauma may rarely result in abortion (the bovine fetus is well protected by the amniotic fluid), farmers undoubtedly blame too many abortions on the cow “getting bumped.”

 For control, sources of infection (such as feed or water contaminated by dogs, rats, or wildlife) should be identified and eliminated.
-Vaccination with a 5-way bacterin every 6 mo provides good protection against serovars Grippotyphosa, Pomona, Canicola, and Icterohaemorrhagiae, but does not protect against infection and renal shedding by serovar Hardjo.
+Vaccination with a five-way bacterin every 6 mo provides good protection against serovars Grippotyphosa, Pomona, Canicola, and Icterohaemorrhagiae but does not protect against infection and renal shedding by serovar Hardjo.
 New monovalent serovar Hardjo vaccines that prevent infection, but do not cure existing infections, are available.

 Brucellosis is a serious zoonosis and a reportable disease, and the appropriate authorities should be contacted.
 (See also Brucellosis in Large Animals.)